 During April 2021, the Accreditation Council for Graduate Medical Education (ACGME) withdrew the accreditation (effective July 1, 2022) for the Neurosurgery Residency Program, which had been in probation for the past years.
 Some of the ACGME findings were related to deficiencies found in both academic and clinical staff support required not previously addressed by both the Administration and UHD.
-As such, the 2021 Fiscal Plan allocates \$15.2 million budget to be used to hire additional House Staff and Clinical Staff which will directly support the continuity of the 24 Residency Programs at the institutions.
-The \$15.2 million appropriation will be split among the Administration and UDH, according to information presented by the agencies.
+As such, the 2021 Fiscal Plan allocated \$15.2 million budget to be used to hire additional House Staff and Clinical Staff which will directly support the continuity of the 24 Residency Programs at the institutions.
+The \$15.2 million appropriation was split among the Administration and UDH.